-The Pellucid Library is filled with charts, pages, and books designed specifically for investment banking pitchbooks and analysis.
-Chief Content Officer, Eric Rattner, shares his thoughts on the newly expanded benchmarking chart series and how these charts should be used.
+Chief Content Officer, Eric Rattner, shares his thoughts on benchmarking charts series and how they should be used.

 Why use a benchmarking chart?